 What registered intermediaries do

-Registered intermediaries are people with special skills in communicating who can help you speak to the police or give evidence in court if you have significant communication problems.
+Registered intermediaries have special skills in communicating.
+They can help you speak to the police or give evidence in court if you have significant communication problems.
 They will:

 - assess whether you need help to communicate